Finding Your Natural Body Weight

 I have the capacity to love and focus on things in life that fulfill me.
 I’m really LIVING my life.
 I’m not distracted by food.

 Food is serving me, rather than controlling me.

 I intuitively KNOW and can feel that my body is at her most natural weight, because it feels normal.
 And it’s different than my old weight.

-If you were to ask me a number, I wouldn’t know because I haven’t weighed myself in years.
+Also, I haven’t weighed myself in years.
 I just go by how I feel.
 This is so freeing!

 I held onto the scale for a LONG time.
 I was afraid that if I stopped measuring my weight, I’d gain.
 And gain and gain and gain.
 But really, when you think about it… that’s kinda ridiculous.
 You don’t NEED a scale to tell you how you feel.
 You KNOW how you feel.

-I now maintain this weight effortlessly, which means that my food choices are not driven by a weight loss or weight maintenance motivation.
+I now maintain this weight pretty effortlessly, which means that my food choices are not driven by a weight loss or weight maintenance motivation.
 Rather, my food choices come from a place of wanting to feel good and satisfied (normal, healthy, whole).